-One of the largest players operating in the Brazilian real estate sector is about to introduce a new way of doing things.
-Grupo Zap, the company behind the property price index FIPEZap, has announced its i-buyer.
-Modelled on similar methods already in operation in the US, it aims to take over 10% of business within the Brazilian property market.
+One of the largest players operating in the Brazilian real estate sector has introduced a new way of doing things.
+Grupo Zap, the company behind the property price index FIPEZap, has launched its i-buyer.
+Modelled on similar methods already in operation in the US, it’s now looking to take over 10% of business within the Brazilian property market.

 Instant buyer model for Brazilian real estate

 Group Zap has developed its own i-buyer.
 Based on instant property purchase, the model scours online real estate portals in search of homes to buy and refurbish.
 The idea is then to sell them on to another buyer.

 The model already exists in the US where Open Door and Zillow dominate the market.
 Zillow is by far the largest and plans to expand even further.
 According to Forbes, Grupo Zap plans to replicate the business, although the company will partner with Brazilian real estate agents rather than directly with owners as is the case in the US.

 The i-buyer in Brazil started operations in several districts in Sao Paulo already.
 The pilot stage ended in December and Grupo Zap have now extended business to five more cities in the country.
 The company aim is to get 200 properties on its books within the year and eventually account for 10% of transactions on the Brazilian real estate market.
 By May this year, it will have doubled its presence nationwide.

 To do so, Grupo Zap has invested R100 million and taken on 500 new staff to join its existing workforce of around 800 people.
 The ambitious plans are drawing on the company’s comprehensive analytics, produced on the markets in the largest cities in Brazil.

 “We will draw on our analytical capacity to understand and predict market trends,” said Lucas Vargas, Chief Executive at Grupo Zap.
 “Our access to the entire real estate value chain and the speed inherent to the model will reduce our exposure to any market oscillations,” he added.